LiamCurmideGray/mobile-single-sign-on/src/readMeFolder/ReadMeContext/UserAuthContext.md

 This allows us to log out the current user with the use of `signOut()` provided by firebase.

-4. Lastly we want to also sign if via Google with out `googleSignIn` method
+4. We want to also sign if via Google with out `googleSignIn` method

 Use: